 As the hall was adjacent to the Mill Street Conservation Area replacement with an unsightly building, similar to the original, was unlikely to be allowed, so planning permission was sought for a brick and tile construction.
 This was granted in May 1978, and the building you now see was built.

-The Institute is now a hub of village life, with a vast array of groups and individuals, ranging from Mothers and Toddlers to LARA – with Women's Institute, Kumon (children's education), Keep-fit, Yoga, Zumba, and other groups in between – making use of its facilities.
+The Institute is now a hub of village life, with a vast array of groups and individuals.
+Regular users include The Heath Players, LARA, East Malling Women's Institute, Kumon (children's education), and groups offering Keep-fit, Yoga, and Zumba.

 The Institute is one of three community hall venues in East Malling.
 The Institute in Mill Street is managed as a Charitable Trust by an elected committee.
 The Village Hall in New road is managed by the East Malling and Larkfield Parish Council.
 And in addition to these two facilities there is the more recent East Malling Centre located within the former St James the Great Primary School building at Chapman Way, which is also managed as a Charitable Trust.